 Summing up Uniswap from a trader’s perspective

-All you need to do is hook up your crypto wallet (e.g. Metamask) and exchange or “swap” one asset for another.
+All you need to do is hook up your crypto wallet (e.g. Metamask) and exchange or “swap” your digital assets.

 The space is less cluttered.
 Intentionally so.